cossacklabs/themis/tools/afl/README.md

     You can name the files however you want.

-    If test data is not easy to write in a text editor then consider writing a generator tool
+    If the test data is not easy to write in a text editor, consider writing a generator tool
-    so that the data may be reproduced and updated later.
+    to make it possible to reproduce and update the data later.

  4. Test your tool.